Introduction

 Purchasing and accounting due dates for expenditures by faculty, staff, and students:

 • If you are traveling for College business at the end of June, and will not return until July, please contact the Business Office before you leave to make arrangements for your expense reimbursement.
-Reimbursement for expenses that occur on or before June 30 can only be paid if they are received in the Business Office by July 12.
+Reimbursement for expenses that occur on or before June 30 can only be paid in the current fiscal year if they are received in the Business Office by July 10.

 • Update the account numbers for charges to the College credit cards posted in IntelliLink.
 The June credit card statements should be updated with account numbers in IntelliLink by July 10.
 Please remember that account numbers can be entered in IntelliLink as charges appear.
 You do not have to wait for the statement end date.
 Statements that are not updated will be charged to the default account.
 Also, mistyped account numbers will error out during the posting process and be changed back to the default number.
 Please review your account numbers for accuracy.